fnca-open-standards/ticket/Open-Ticket-Specification.md

 ]
 ```

-**Name (name)** string (200) - required - a descriptive name describing the attachment.
+**Name (name)** String (200) - required - a descriptive name describing the attachment.

-**Mime Type (mimeType)** string (255) - required - the mime type for the binary information stored in the value field (below).
+**Mime Type (mimeType)** String (255) - required - the mime type for the binary information stored in the value field (below).
 This is needed so the receiver can correctly interpret the binary data.

-**Value (value)** text - optional - Base64 encoded binary value.
+**Value (value)** Text - optional - Base64 encoded binary value.
 Limits should be set by the center on the maximum size that should be sent, and receivers should be prepared to receive attachments of that size.
 For centers that receive tickets with attachments, size limits should be communicated and enforced to ensure acceptable service levels for all senders and receivers.

-**URI (uri)** text - optional - URL to the "attached" document.
+**URI (uri)** Text - optional - URL to the "attached" document.
 The referenced resource should be available for the life of the ticket (until the expiresOn date).
 The reference should be accessible to all receivers of the ticket.

 # Open Ticket API